 The Marine Corps' most stressed career fields with the longest training timelines include intelligence, communications and cyber personnel.
 This is partially due to the concurrently high demand in the civilian sector.
 These career fields are closely monitored to retain the most highly qualified Marines.
 The Marine Corps is now re-emphasizing and re-energizing leadership awareness on retention to ensure the requisite numbers of the very best Marines are capable of fulfilling leadership and operational requirements.
 Currently, First Term Alignment Plan reenlistment goals are about 86% complete for the fiscal year.
-This is stronger than at this point in recent years.
-The Subsequent Term Alignment Plan reenlistment goals are about 88% complete for fiscal year.
+This is stronger about 88% complete for fiscal year.